faizyakob/my-linux-repo/RHCSA/Learn series : AUTOFS.md

      ```

 5. Edit **autofs** configuration files.
-     This is the most immportant step, as it defines how the mapping will happen.
+     This is the most important step, as it defines how the mapping will happen.

      + #### /etc/auto.master<br>
        The main **autofs** configuration file.
 It's the entry point where type of mapping is defined.